ese5160/a14g-final-submission-s25-t09-shorts-sparks/README.md

 ### Device Description:

+Give a 2 sentence description of your device.

-A boat active stabilization device (Seakeeper) to combat the rocking (roll) motion of a boat at sea due to waves, improving rider comfort.
+- A boat active stabilization device (Seakeeper) to combat the rocking (roll) motion of a boat at sea due to waves, improving rider comfort.
 The system uses an IMU to detect boat tilting and uses the gyroscopic precession effect of a spinning flywheel to counteract the motion.

 ### What inspired you to do the project?
 What problem is your device solving?